Urinary pouch; Urinary appliance

 You may need to change your pouch more often:

 Always change your pouch if there are signs that it is leaking.
-Some of these signs are itching, burning, or changes in the appearance of the stoma or the skin around it.
+Signs include:

 Always have a clean pouch on hand.
 Using a clean pouch will help prevent infections in your urinary system.